-Town of Hayward board member arrested on meth trafficking charges
+Town of Hayward Board member arrested on meth trafficking charges

-A Hayward businessman who serves on the Hayward Town Board was arrested Thursday, April 2, on charges of possession of methamphetamine with intent to deliver, maintaining a drug trafficking place and possession of drug paraphernalia.
+A local businessman who serves as a Town of Hayward Board supervisor was arrested Thursday, April 2, on charges of possessing methamphetamine with intent to deliver, maintaining a drug trafficking place and possessing drug paraphernalia.

+Sawyer County Sheriff Doug Mrotek said that at approximately 10 a.m.
+Thursday, officers from the Sawyer County Sheriff’s Department with assistance from the City of Hayward Police Department, Wisconsin State Patrol and U.S. Forest Service executed a search warrant at a residence near O’Brien Hill Road, south of State Hwy.
+77 in the Town of Hayward.

-Cousins was being held Friday in the Sawyer County Jail awaiting a court appearance on the charges.
+Cousins is currently being held in the Sawyer County Jail awaiting a court appearance on the charges.

 Cousins formerly operated Northwoods Behavioral Health Services LLC in Hayward as director and licensed therapist.
 The business closed in February, 2018.